Last updated: August 24, 2022

 Be sure to wander around the grounds of the house to get a good feel of what it must have been like to live there back in the day.

 The atmosphere and the views make this also a very popular wedding venue.
 And with several tables under trees, you can hardly find a better place to enjoy a picnic in Sydney.

 The grounds around Strickland house form an urban park, open seven days a week.
 Strickland House itself is only open to the public one day a year, during National Heritage Week.

 More than 150 years old, Strickland House is of exceptional historical significance to the state of New South Wales.

 The site was first owned by William Charles Wentworth, as part of an early land grant, who gifted it to his daughter.
-The site was eventually sold to Charles Lowe who started building the house in 1854.
+The site was eventually sold to Charles Lowe, who commenced construction of the house in 1854.

-John Hosking, the first Lord Mayor of Sydney, purchased the site in the year 1856 and he completed construction of Strickland House which was then named “Carrara”.
+John Hosking, the first Lord Mayor of Sydney, purchased the site in 1856 and completed the construction of Strickland House, which was then named “Carrara”.
 John Hosking lived in the mansion from around 1858 to 1876.

 The house was closed for hospital use in 1989 and has been in public use since 1994.
 Because the cost of maintenance of the house and grounds is so high, there has been talk about allowing commercial uses for the site, such as a cafe or restaurant, but no plans have yet been implemented.

 The best way to get to Milk Beach is to follow the Hermitage Foreshore Track from either Rose Bay or Watsons Bay.

 If you prefer to go directly to the beach and Strickland House, parking is available in the suburban streets of Vaucluse nearby.